sonatype-nexus-community/vscode-iq-plugin/README.md

 The `IQ_USERNAME` and `IQ_TOKEN` environment variables will be used for authentication.
 If your org uses a secrets manager these may already be set for you.
 It is also possible to set the `IQ_SERVER` environment variable if that is required by your organisation.

-If you are able to login to IQ but don't have tokens, you can create a [user/pass token pair](https://help.sonatype.com/iqserver/automating/rest-apis/user-token-rest-api---v2) and set those values to `IQ_USERNAME` and `IQ_TOKEN`.
+If you are able to login to IQ Server but don't have tokens, you can create a [user/pass token pair](https://help.sonatype.com/iqserver/automating/rest-apis/user-token-rest-api---v2) and set those values to `IQ_USERNAME` and `IQ_TOKEN`.

 The rest of the configuration is handled in the `.sonatype-config` file.
 Some of your projects may already have this file, in which case you can immediately run an evaluation.